Natalia Carvajal

-Natalia Carvajal Sánchez (born September 14, 1990) is a Costa Rican model and beauty pageant titleholder who won the Miss Universe Costa Rica 2018 on April 27, 2018 in Costa Rica.
+Natalia Carvajal Sánchez (born September 14, 1990) is a Costa Rican model and beauty pageant titleholder who won the Miss Universe Costa Rica 2018.
+She represented Costa Rica at Miss Universe 2018, and placed in the Top 10 semifinalists.

 Pageantry

 Miss Eco International 2016

 Carvajal was crowned as Miss Eco International 2016.

 Miss Costa Rica 2018

 Carvajal was crowned as Miss Costa Rica 2018 and she succeeded outgoing Miss Costa Rica 2017 Elena Correa.

 Miss Universe 2018

 Carvajal represented Costa Rica at Miss Universe 2018 pageant in Bangkok, Thailand.
 She placed in Top 10.